eparra/nss-deploy-test/README.md

 Support:
 --------

 These templates are released under an as-is, best effort, support policy.
-These scripts should be seen as community supported and Zscaler will contribute expertise, as and when possible.
-Zscaler will not not provide technical support or help in using or troubleshooting the components of the project through Zscaler support
+At this time, these scripts should be seen as community supported and Zscaler will contribute expertise, as and when possible.